Xevimerino/GettingandCleaningDataProject/README.md

 a."getdata-projectfiles-UCI HAR Dataset.zip"

-This file has to be manually downloaded into the working directory folder from "http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones"
+The script will download this file into the wd folder from this url "http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones"
-It contains all the data needed to run the script "run_analysis.R".
 The script itself unzips the file and puts it in the appropriete folder.
+It contains all the data needed by the "run_analysis.R" script.

 b."./Data" folder

 Contains all the raw data unzipped from "getdata-projectfiles-UCI HAR Dataset.zip", this data is unzipped using the "run_analysis.R" script.